Free Choice Subjects

 What else could you get out of Digital Photography?

 You can continue your Digital Photography studies at A-level.
 You’ll also be able to choose areas of study to specialise in within a particular title.
-If you don’t want to take your art and design studies any further, the transferable skills you gain will still be valuable.
+If you don’t want to take your Digital Photography studies any further, the transferable skills you gain will still be valuable.
 You’ll develop problem solving, creative thinking, investigation, research, communication and teamwork skills, and gain the ability to develop, refine and present ideas.
 Employers and universities regard all of these highly.

 How is the course assessed?